A Fragile Trust

 A Fragile Trust: Plagiarism, Power, and Jayson Blair at The New York Times is a 2013 documentary film by director/producer Samantha Grant about Jayson Blair, a former journalist at The New York Times who was discovered copying the work of other reporters in 2003.
 The film explores Blair's rise as a promising young journalist and his decline into a spiral of lies, drugs, and mental illness.
-The documentary also explores how Blair's deception was handled by The Times' editorial staff and how many other media outlets covered the scandal as an issue as race, asserting that Blair's plagiarism was overlooked by superiors because he is African American.
+The documentary also explores how Blair's deception was handled by The Times' editorial staff and how many other media outlets covered the scandal as an issue of race, asserting that Blair's plagiarism was overlooked by superiors because he is African American.

-A Fragile Trust had its film festival debut June 2013 at the Sheffield Doc/Fest in Sheffield, England.
+A Fragile Trust had its film festival debut in June 2013 at the Sheffield Doc/Fest in Sheffield, England.
 It premiered in the United States on April 11, 2014, and screened at cities and universities across the U.S. and internationally.
 The film had its national theatrical release on April 11, 2014 and its national PBS broadcast premiere on May 5, 2014, as part of the Independent Lens documentary series.
 A companion Web-browser-based video game entitled Decisions on Deadline was released alongside the film designed to simulate the ethical choices journalists must make.